zer0cache/matic-docs/docs/develop/ethereum-polygon/getting-started.md

 :::info

-The [Fx-portal](http://localhost:3000/docs/develop/l1-l2-communication/fx-portal) is another type of bridge that is very similar to the PoS Bridge.
-They share the same characteristics as mentioned in the table above.
-The only huge difference is that Tokens need not be mapped on the Fx Portal Bridge prior to bridging.
+The [**FxPortal**](/develop/l1-l2-communication/fx-portal.md) is another type of bridge that is very similar to the PoS Bridge.
+They share the same characteristics as mentioned for PoS in the table above.
+The only difference is that Tokens need not be mapped on the FxPortal Bridge prior to bridging.
 The mapping happens during the first deposit transaction which is initiated for a given token.
-Also, anyone can make use of the fx-portal to build their own custom tunnels/bridges on top of the Polygon bridge.
-It is highly recommended to use the fx-portal for any bridging use case.
-New Token Mappings on PoS and Plasma will not be supported post-Jan 31st, 2023.
+Also, anyone can make use of the FxPortal to build their own custom tunnels/bridges on top of the Polygon bridge.
+It is highly recommended to use the FxPortal for any bridging use case.
+New token mappings on PoS and Plasma will be discouraged post-Jan 31st, 2023 so that the mapping process is fully decentralized and flexible.

 :::